cgthayer/django-cacheme/README.md

 is just one line code, we can't do a lot on that, so sometimes need to find another way.

 One solution is not cache the original query, but cache the final results we want, for example the api results.
 This can give us more flexibility.
+Also make cache structure more clear.

-Now considering you have a serializer to serializer models to json results.
-This serialzer may have many fields, for example:
+Consider this serializer:

 ```
 Class BookSerializer(object):